 In addition, per CIV 1747.02 (d):

-“Cardholder” means a natural person to whom a credit care is issued for consumer credit purposes, or a natural person who has agreed with the card issuer to pay consumer credit obligation arising from the issuance of a credit card to another natural person.”
+“'Cardholder' means a natural person to whom a credit card is issued for consumer credit purposes, or a natural person who has agreed with the card issuer to pay consumer credit obligation arising from the issuance of a credit card to another natural person.”

 Therefore, CAL-Card cannot be issued to non-employees, including contractors working on behalf of an agency and would be in violation of the PA with U.S. Bank (USB).
 CAL-Card also cannot be issued in the name of an agency or business.